 Experience the drama of an 11,000 square-mile panoramic view of northern New Mexico from the world’s longest tramway.
 Climb aboard for an incredible 15-minute ride from the base to the 10,378-foot peak of the Sandia Mountains.
 Time and terrain seem to move in harmony as passengers lift from the desert floor and float to the mountain top.
 View the incredible jagged mountainside cliffs and thick forests of the Sandia Mountains on one side and the vast high desert landscape and the city of Albuquerque on the other. – Take a cruise around the gift shop at the base.
 Once you reach the peak, take in the breathtaking 360-degree views and enjoy a nice meal or a drink at the newly renovated restaurant, Ten 3.
 If you’re up for an adventure, there’s a fairly difficult 8-mile trail, La Luz.
 You can take it to the top and then take the tramway down.
 Call ahead to reserve your tram tickets and check the hours of operation.
 One-way or round trip tickets are available.

 Petroglyph National Monument

-Petroglyph National Monument is alive with the sights and sounds of the high desert.
-The monument contains more than 20,000 images preserved in stone.
-Some are recognizable as animals, people, or crosses while others are more mysterious.
-All are inseparable from the landscape & from the spirits of the people who created them.
+Petroglyph National Monument is the largest collection of Native American petroglyphs and pictographs in North America.
+The Monument protects more than 20,000 hand-carved images preserved in volcanic stone.
+Carved between 400 to 700 years ago by Native Americans and Spanish settlers, some images are recognizable as animals, people, or crosses, while others are more mysterious.
+All are inseparable from the landscape and from the spirits of the people who created them.